 Keating Competition

-Ten student journalists from around the state of Indiana set out Saturday, Nov.
-4, in search of a story that might earn them a top prize of $3,000 for the 37th annual Thomas R. Keating writing contest.
+Ten student journalists from around the state of Indiana set out Saturday, Oct.
+19, in search of a story that might earn them a top prize of $3,000 for the 38th annual Thomas R. Keating writing contest.

 In five hours, they had to interview, write and file a creative, compelling and well-written story.

 The assignment: Everyone has a story.
 This is what Tom Keating wrote about five days a week at The Indianapolis Star.
 He wrote about ordinary people with stories that could inspire, answer questions and share the humanity of Indianapolis.
+Write a story about someone visiting Indianapolis.

-1st Place - Kyle Smedley
+1st Place - Ruth Cronin

 Judges’ comment: